-The word 'gift' in all its uses dominated our narrators' stories, even when other linguistic choices would have been grammatically more correct.
-"He gave me the feeling" instead of "He made me feel", "He gave me the idea/thought", instead of "He made me think", "He gave me appreciation and status" instead of "He appreciated me".
-Other examples are: "He gave me anything I wanted", "These are people that can give you whatever you need and want", "He gave me his name, so I became his man", "He gave me a chance".
-The extensive use of the verb 'to give' in relation to the benefactor, indicates his overwhelming influence over the recipient's thoughts, feelings and actions.
-It is almost as if the criminal subjectivity is shaped in relations to an omnipotent benefactor.
-More so, the recruit is reborn – he is given a name, a social standing, and education (skills), and his material needs are satisfied.
-The criminal organization becomes a home where the recruit can express his personhood.
-Raz reached a highly ranked position in his crime organization.
-His story exemplifies how 'non-persons' are recreated as persons of value.
+The use of the word “gift” and all its variants was dominant in our narrators’ stories, even when other linguistic choices would have been grammatically more correct: “He gave me the feeling” rather than “he made me feel;” “He gave me the idea/thought” rather than “he made me think;” “He gave me appreciation and status” rather than “he appreciated me.”
+Other examples are: “He gave me anything I wanted;” “These are people that can give you whatever you need and want;” “He gave me his name, so I became his man;” “He gave me a chance.”
+The extensive use of the verb “give” in relation to the benefactor indicates his overwhelming influence over the recipient’s thoughts, feelings, and actions, almost as if criminal subjectivity is shaped in relations to an omnipotent benefactor.
+The recruit is moreover reborn: he is given a name, social standing, an education, and his material needs are satisfied.
+The criminal organization becomes a home in which the recruit can express his personhood.
+Raz, for example, reached a high ranking position in his crime organization.
+His story exemplifies how “non-persons” are transformed into valued people:

 My family cut all ties with me.
-I befriended Z and after a while his son A came up to me and asked me to do something for him, help him.
+I befriended Z and after a while, his son A came up to me and asked me to do something for him, to help him.
 Being associated with A was something!
 My family abandoned me.
 I felt rejected and alone.
 At the beginning, I was thrilled.
 It did wonders for my ego.
-He gave me precisely what I needed - someone who would care for me.
-He gave me appreciation (also 'he valued me' in Hebrew).
+He gave me precisely what I needed: someone who would care for me.
+He gave me appreciation [the Hebrew also means “he valued me”].
 He gave me this status…He gave me everything…He filled this emptiness.
 He sensed exactly what I needed, and provided it, no questions asked.
 Everything and anything I ever wanted, he gave me free of charge.
 A. magnetizes people.
 He knew how to get people to do stuff for him.
 He gave people money, but it wasn’t just money, it was that he took care of them.
 He took me under his wings.
-When a person comes to you and gives you everything you need, you can’t tell him “No”, and you can’t abandon him.
+When a person comes to you and gives you everything you need, you can’t tell him “No,” and you can’t abandon him.
 It’s scary.
 I gave him everything I could give, so what went wrong?

 Maor tells a similar story of rebirth.